-In previous blog posts, I’ve touched on various collaboration technologies with the aim of trying to provide a sense of those that give businesses the answers to specific challenges.
+In previous blog posts, I’ve touched on various managed IT services and collaboration technologies with the aim of trying to provide a sense of those that give businesses the answers to specific challenges.
 If you’ve read any of these, you’ll have picked up on the fact I’m pretty passionate about the benefits of video, for instance –just one example of a business technology among the myriad available under the Unified Communications umbrella that really can deliver transformative benefits to the ways many businesses operate.

 Of course, the mere fact that a specific technology is available does not automatically qualify it as a business requirement.
 The reality is that often businesses will not invest in new collaboration tools unless the culture of their organisation is driven by a sufficient number of forward-looking individuals, i.e. people who are genuinely up to speed with the mercurial pace of technological change, and who feel suitably qualified and empowered to make important decisions about leveraging those new technologies that are really going to change their businesses for the better.
 Crucially, these people tend to recognise that, and act on the knowledge that, the collaboration tools now emerging are potentially of significant importance to them if they are to develop a more competitive edge in an increasingly well-connected and fast-paced playing field.

 Our experience at Axonex is that many – probably the vast majority – of organisations aren’t imbued with this sort of future-focused culture, and consequently do not feel sufficiently informed to make those key decisions that will bring transformative change and efficiency across their operations.
 Most companies are pretty tentative in this regard, and often only grasp the opportunity to upgrade when their current systems are in meltdown, are unsupported by the manufacturer, or are genuinely no longer fit for purpose.
 Sound familiar?